waldiez/python/docs/index.md

 ### UI

 For creating-only (no exporting or running) waldiez flows, you can use the playground at <https://waldiez.github.io>.
 The repo for the js library is [here](https://github.com/waldiez/react).
+We are currently working on waldiez-studio to provide a visual interface for creating and running Waldiez flows (you can find more [here](https://github.com/waldiez/studio)).
+Until then, you can use our [Jupyter](https://github.com/waldiez/jupyter) or the [VSCode](https://github.com/waldiez/vscode) extension to create and run Waldiez flows.

 ### As a library